webxdc/store/ARCHITECTURE.md

 For the MVP only the first option is needed but the general procedure should be the same.
 For every added webxdcs the `app-id` and `version` are checked and a new  `AppInfo` is created and added to the database.
 If there already is an `AppInfo` with the same `app-id` but an older version, then this older `AppInfo` will be invalidated (By setting active=false).
 When the frontend requests an update, the row-id of this deactivated webxdc should be sent to the frontend.
 The implementation of this is not clear yet.
 Also, a serial number is increased with every change to enable partial updates for the frontend.
-More to this in the section `Synchronizing the App Index`.
+For more information look at `Synchronizing the App Index`

 ## Frontend
 The frontend is built with `SolidJs` as this framework is compiled and produces very fast and more importantly small webxdcs.
 Most of the styling is done with uno-css which is a tailwind-like CSS utility framework.
 Only some exceptions are contained in the `index.sass` file.
 Currently, three webxdcs are built by the frontend: `store.xdc`, `submit-helper.xdc`, and `review-helper.xdc`.
-All of these work on some stripped version of the Rusts `AppInfo` struct.
+All of these work on some stripped version of the Rust `AppInfo` struct.
 Private fields like `xdc-blob-dir` are removed, so that only the needed fields are sent to the frontend.
 On the frontend, the `row-id` (AppInfo::id) is used to distinguish different AppInstances.
 The store.xdc for example uses this id to handle the caching.

 ## Synchronizing the App Index
 The app index describes the list of apps that are shown in the frontend webxdc.
-On initial store.xdc submit, the bot sends an `webxdcStatusUpdate` containing the current list of active `AppInfos` and the latest serial.
+On initial store.xdc submit, the bot sends a `webxdcStatusUpdate` containing the current list of active `AppInfos` and the latest serial.
-On each following update request which contains store.xds latest serial number, the bot will only send new `AppInfos` with serial greater than that last seen serial.
+On each following update request which contains store.xds latest serial number, the bot will only send new `AppInfos` with a serial greater than that last seen serial.
 The store.xdc will then add them to the app index and store the newest serial number.
-Only webxdcs that have been removed from the index will be send in a special - yet to implement - field.
+Only webxdcs that have been removed from the index will be sent in a special - yet to implement - field.

 ---